14th Street/Eighth Avenue station: Exits

 The entrances of the station complex are located at the intersections of Eighth Avenue and 14th, 15th, and 16th Streets.
 The northernmost one has an unstaffed bank of turnstiles, two staircases going up to the northwest corner of 16th Street and Eighth Avenue, and one going up to each eastern side of the intersection.
 A passageway leads to the front entrance of 111 Eighth Avenue (the Port Authority of New York and New Jersey building now occupied by Google) at the southwest corner.
 A sign on the sidewalk outside the building indicates that an entrance to the station is available inside of the building.
-On either side, at the center of the mezzanine, a set of full height turnstiles lead to a staircases going up to either northern corners of 15th Street and Eighth Avenue.
+On either side, at the center of the mezzanine, a set of full-height turnstiles lead to staircases going up to either northern corner of 15th Street and Eighth Avenue.

 The full-time fare control area is at the south end of the mezzanine.
 On the east side is the transfer passageway between the platforms containing a ramp, staircase, and elevator.
-A set of full height turnstiles leads to a staircase going up to the northeast corner of 14th Street and 8th Avenue.
-The full-time turnstile bank has a token booth, two staircases to either southern corners of the intersection, and one staircase and elevator going up to the northwest corner.
+A set of full-height turnstiles leads to a staircase going up to the northeast corner of 14th Street and 8th Avenue.
+The full-time turnstile bank has a token booth, two staircases to the southeast corner, two staircases to the southwest corner (outside the New York County National Bank Building), and one staircase and elevator to the northwest corner (outside the New York Savings Bank Building).
 There is a direct entrance/exit to the BMT platforms at one bank of turnstiles here.
 This area also provides access to a signal training school for New York City Transit employees.

 There was a fourth set of entrances located at the intersection of Eighth Avenue and 17th Street which have since been closed.